 - Describing the accident reporting requirements of the National Transportation Safety Board.

-- Procuring aviation weather reports and forecasts from various government and commercial sources, both on the ground and in-flight, and apply weather theory to interpret them correctly for use in VFR flight planning, recognize critical weather situations including wind shear avoidance.
+- Procuring aviation weather reports and forecasts from various government and commercial sources, both on the ground and in-flight; applying weather theory for correct interpretation and use in VFR flight planning; recognizing critical weather situations including wind shear avoidance.

 - Explaining the principles of flight as applied to light, general aviation aircraft to include stall awareness, spin entry, spins, and spin recovery techniques.